foo123/editor-grammar/grammar-reference.md

 * multiple `"action"` tokens in sequence are applied to **the same preceding token**

-* `"action"` that are successful can transfer their style modifier (if they have) to the token itself (for example `scoped/local variables` can be handled this way)
+* `"actions"` that are successful can transfer their style modifier (if they have) to the token itself (for example `scoped/local variables` can be handled this way)

+**Note:** `unique` action is equivalent to a combination of `notdefined` and `define` actions, however for convenience of use and impementation it is taken as one action

 **Example:**